The companion mass distribution of post common envelope hot subdwarf binaries: evidence for boosted and disrupted magnetic braking?: Observed sample

 To determine the orbital ephemerides, we fitted each light curve with a model calculated with \texttt{ellc} \citep{ellc} for a detached eclipsing binary containing a hot sdB star and a cool MS companion.
 The primary goal was to determine the time of the primary eclipse, $t_0$, when the MS star moves in front of the sdB.
 We time the first eclipse after JD 2459000, which is near the midpoint of the light curve data for most targets, in order to minimize correlations between $t_0$ and $P_{\rm orb}$.
 We use the convention that phase 0 occurs at $t_0$, the time of the primary eclipse.

-We fixed the orbital period to the value found from the Lomb-Scargle periodogram, and model the reflection effect using the `heat' parameter.
+We fixed the orbital period to the value found from the Lomb-Scargle periodogram, and model the reflection effect using the `heat' parameter (see \cite{ellc} for the details about the parameter).
 We report the best-fit $P_{\rm orb}$ and $t_0$ for each system in Table \ref{table: period and t_0}.
 We did not attempt to infer other physical parameters from the light curves at this stage, since our main goal is to measure the companion masses, and these are not directly constrained by the light curves.